 Upon initial recognition of a liability for an ARO, the asset retirement cost is capitalized by increasing the carrying amount of the related long-lived asset by the same amount.
 Over time, the liability is accreted to its future value, while the capitalized cost is depreciated over the useful life of the related asset.
-The Company's asset retirement obligations were \$9 million as of both June 30, 2014 and December 31, 2013.
+The Company's asset retirement obligations were \$17 million as of September 30, 2014 and \$9 million as of December 31, 2013.